 Egg Drop Soup Recipe

-This simple, yet oh so satisfying Egg Drop Soup can be made in no time.
+This simple, yet oh so satisfying, Egg Drop Soup recipe can be made in no time.

-As I write this post, a mound of clothes in my room beckons me, or rather, mocks me.
-Can you hear it?
+As I write this post, I have boxes needing to be purged that beckon me, or rather, mock me.
+Can you hear them?
 I can.
-It’s not nice.
+They are not nice.

-I’ve been feeling quite overwhelmed with the lack of order in our home: The stacks of books and papers and clothes and random things I’m not sure what to do with, the cabinet of electronic boxes and instructional booklets, the drawer of chargers and tangled cords … all of it.
+As you may know, decluttering can be quite overwhelming: The stacks of books and papers and clothes and random things I’m not sure what to do with, the electronic boxes and instructional booklets, the drawer of chargers and tangled cords … all of it.
 I’m just overwhelmed with being overwhelmed.
 Kristen’s recommendation back then was helpful.
 Even though I’m not Japanese and I don’t believe objects have feelings, I was inspired by the approach to tidying up suggested in the book.

 Egg Drop Soup is not only quick and easy, but comforting too.
 And with that mound of clothes growing, I’m thinking I’m going to need a whole lot of comfort.
 I can’t tell you how much I enjoy this simple soup.
 It’s easy to keep the ingredients for this Egg Drop Soup recipe always stocked up to be able to whip it up for a quick lunch or light dinner.